omar2535/GraphQLer/README.md

 | SKIP_MISC_ATTACKS | Whether or not to skip miscillaneous attacks | Boolean | False |
 | SKIP_NODES | Nodes to skip (query or mutation names) | List | [] |

+### Plugins

-Furthermore, you can implement your own plugins for custom authentication.
-See more in the docs.
+You can also implement your own plugins for custom authentication (ie. short token lifetimes).
+See more in the [docs](https://github.com/omar2535/GraphQLer/tree/main/docs).